-Aldehydes are collected on a glass fiber filter treated with 2,4-dinitrophenylhydrazine and phosphoric acid.
+Aldehydes are collected on a glass fiber filter treated with 2,4-dinitrophenylhydrazine (DNPH) and phosphoric acid.
 The sample filter is extracted with acetonitrile and analyzed by HPLC using a UV detector.
 Badges are assembled under a blanket of nitrogen to reduce background levels.

 For Cidex (glutaraldehyde) and Cidex OPA (o-phthaldehyde), use the 581 badge for STEL/Ceiling monitoring.